DeStilleGast/NDS-Cover-downloader/README.md

 when build or downloaded, you can drag and drop a folder with all the NDS files in `NDS Cover downloader.exe` when no folder was passed as argument, you can open the executable and follow the onscreen instructions.

+All the covers will be downloaded to the `covers` folder where the executable is been run from.

 every homebrew application gets skipped.